awsdocs/aws-net-developer-guide/doc_source/iam-policies-create-json.md

 This example shows you how to use the AWS SDK for \.NET to create an [IAM managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) from a given policy document in JSON\.
 The application creates an IAM client object, reads the policy document from a file, and then creates the policy\.

 **Note**
-To contrast this example with the one that [programmatically creates the policy document](iam-policies-create-prog.md), you can use the JSON definition shown in the [additional considerations](iam-policies-create-prog.md#iam-policies-create-prog-additional) of that example\.
+For an example policy document in JSON, see the [additional considerations](#iam-policies-create-json-additional) at the end of this topic\.

 The following sections provide snippets of this example\.
 The [complete code for the example](#iam-policies-create-json-complete-code) is shown after that, and can be built and run as is\.